ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-zero-downtime.md

 └── shared/
     ├── .env
     ├── storage/
-    └── database.sqlite  # if using SQLite
+    └── sqlite/database.sqlite  # if using SQLite
 ```

 ### Link shared files into place